-Give the front of your house a boost with these planter ideas.
-With photos from home gardens, there are lots of inexpensive ways to add colorful container plants to planters and window boxes.
+Beautify your front yard and porch with these unique planter ideas.
+Inspired by real home gardens, there are lots of thrifty ways to add colorful flower pots and window boxes for a welcoming space.

 For a creative, recycled project also see How to Make a Birdcage Planter.